Construction will start Monday (June 18) on the Memorial Union’s North Courtyard, to make it more inviting and better match the surrounding areas.

 Downtown construction will reach onto campus

-The construction zone at Third and A streets will be expanded this week as a city street project reaches the east edge of campus.
+The construction zone at Third and A streets will be expanded this week as a city streetscaping project reaches the east edge of campus.

-The city is redoing Third between A and B streets — it’s a streetscaping project for beautification and safety improvements for pedestrians and bicyclists — and the campus has agreed to improvements on its side of the Third and A intersection to match what the city is doing.
+The Third Street project, between A and B streets, involves beautification as well as safety improvements for pedestrians and bicyclists — and the campus has agreed to improvements on its side of the Third and A intersection to match what the city is doing.
 The campus is paying; the city’s contractor is doing the work.